Flashes and floaters or posterior vitreous detachment

 Is posterior vitreous detachment harmful?

-Detachment of the vitreous from the retina is very common, especially in people over the age of 50.
+Posterior vitreous detachment is very common, especially in people over the age of 50.
 In 90% of patients, there is no damage to the retina and no treatment is needed.
 It is a once in a lifetime event, and once it is detached, it cannot be reattached.

 Can floaters be treated?

-If the floaters are troublesome, they can be alleviated by wearing dark glasses.
+If the flashes and floaters are troublesome, they can be alleviated by wearing dark glasses.
 The floaters will usually become less noticeable with time.
 They are generally harmless and generally do not require treatment.
-Rarely, the floaters may require surgical removal if they impact on your vision and prevent you from carrying out your day to day activities.
+Rarely, eye floaters treatment may require surgical removal if they impact on your vision and prevent you from carrying out your day to day activities.

 Our Treatments and Price List